Personal-Team-HealthCheckup/doctorApp/README.md

 # doctorAppWep

-doctor app using  React + next + typescirpt for Web
+doctor app using React + nextjs + typescirpt for Web